Location: Gardiner, Montana

 • Computer competency (MS office) is required.

-Annual salary of $38,000.
+Annual salary of $42,000 based on experience.
 Starting benefits include two weeks paid vacation, ten paid holidays, retirement program, and flexible benefit plan.

-Please email resume, cover letter, and three professional references to:
+Please send resume, cover letter, and three professional references to:

 This position will remain open until filled.
 Employment will begin as soon as possible.